Avizc/avizc.github.io/_posts/2016-11-05-oreilly-security.md

 Bathroom wise I had the occasional terrified middle age white guy in the bathroom freak out upon seeing me, leave without washing their hands (ew).
 That said I am also thankful that O'Reilly had the [Code of Conduct](http://www.oreilly.com/conferences/code-of-conduct.html) prominently all over the conference.
 I’ve never seen anyone proactively feature it to that degree until now, major props and kudos to O’Reilly.
 I hope this becomes a thing everywhere.

-Really though to have had a taste of the future in terms of inclusivity and a genuine warmth and kindness from the diverse community at the conference I know I’ll be craving this from now on.
+Really though to have had a taste of the future in terms of inclusivity, genuine warmth, and kindness from the diverse community at the conference I know I’ll be craving this from now on.
 They have set the bar for every conference I’ll be attending when it comes to diversity and inclusion.

 # Day 1